 - Memory (GB): 15

 The cost of the requested compute power will be displayed in a blue section at the top of the form.
 For example, when requesting a Spark cluster, your screen will look something like this:

 Cost-saving recommendationsSize your compute power appropriately

-You pay a fixed amount while a notebook is running, whether or not you are doing active calculations (note, however, that Terra automatically pauses a notebook after twenty minutes of inactivity).The cost is based on the compute power of your virtual machine or cluster, not how much computation is being done.
-So you want to have enough power to do your computations in a reasonable amount of time, but not a lot of extra that you will be paying for and not using.
+You pay a fixed amount while a notebook is running, whether or not you are doing active calculations.
+(Note: Terra automatically pauses a notebook after 30 minutes of inactivity).The cost is based on the compute power of your virtual machine or cluster, not how much computation is being done.
+So choose enough power to do your computations in a reasonable amount of time, but not excessive power that you pay for and don't use.

 Start small and scale up

-Because you generally don't lose any data if you increase resources (CPUs or disk sizes, for example), it is generally best to start small and increase as needed.
+Generally, you don't lose data if you increase your cloud environment's resources (e.g, CPUs or disk sizes), so it's best to start small and increase as needed.